Skip to main content

 In this report, the modelling – carried out with the E3ME macroeconomic model – of a global “Green Push” scenario, aiming for limiting global warming to 1.5°C, through investment into a variety of decarbonization measures globally, can bring just as much economic progress than ramping up investments following the current global economic structure.
 Meanwhile, it can also bring enormous benefits by reducing global CO2 emissions by 40% compared to the baseline.
 Nevertheless, without targeted just transition policies, it might bring less positive employment results than investing into the current economic structure might do.
 Key preliminary macro results are shown in the charts below.

-The modelling shows that investing decarbonization could worth it in an economic sense and necessary from an environmental perspective, but policymakers have to pay attention to the distributive effects of the process and make sure that the transition is not just green, but globally inclusive.
+The modelling shows that investing in decarbonization could be worth it in an economic sense and necessary from an environmental perspective, but policymakers have to pay attention to the distributive effects of the process and make sure that the transition is not just green, but globally inclusive.

 Portrait photo - Bence KISS-DOBRONYI, Senior Economist, Cambridge Econometrics